kensho-technologies/pyctcdecode/README.md

 decoder.decode(logits)
 ```

-The tutorials folder contains many well documented notebook examples on how to run speech recognition from scratch using pretrained models from Nvidia's [NeMo](https://github.com/NVIDIA/NeMo) and Huggingface/Facebook's [Wav2Vec2](https://huggingface.co/transformers/model_doc/wav2vec2.html).
+The tutorials folder contains many well documented notebook examples on how to run speech recognition using pretrained models from Nvidia's [NeMo](https://github.com/NVIDIA/NeMo) and Huggingface/Facebook's [Wav2Vec2](https://huggingface.co/transformers/model_doc/wav2vec2.html).

 For more details on how to use all of pyctcdecode's features, have a look at our [main tutorial](tutorials/00_basic_usage.ipynb).

 ### Why pyctcdecode?

-The flexibility of using Python allows us to implement various new features while keeping runtime competitive through little tricks like caching and beam pruning.
-When comparing pyctcdecode's runtime and accuracy to a standard C++ decoders, we see favorable trade offs between speed and accuracy, see code [here](tutorials/03_eval_performance.ipynb).
+In scientific computing, there’s often a tension between a language’s performance and its ease of use for prototyping and experimentation.
+Although C++ is the conventional choice for CTC decoders, we decided to try building one in Python.
+This choice allowed us to easily implement experimental features, while keeping runtime competitive through optimizations like caching and beam pruning.
+We compare the performance of `pyctcdecode` to an industry standard C++ decoder at various beam widths (shown as inline annotations), allowing us to visualize the trade-off of word error rate (y-axis) vs runtime (x-axis).
+For beam widths of 10 or greater, pyctcdecode yields strictly superior performance, with lower error rates in less time, see code [here](tutorials/03_eval_performance.ipynb).

 <p align="center"><img src="docs/images/performance.png"></p>

-Python also allows us to do nifty things like hotword support (at inference time) with only a few lines of code.
+The use of Python allows us to easily implement features like hotword support with only a few lines of code.

 <p align="center"><img width="800px" src="docs/images/hotwords.png"></p>

-The full beam results contain the language model state to enable real time inference as well as word based logit indices (frames) to calculate timing and confidence scores of individual words natively through the decoding process.
+`pyctcdecode` can return either a single transcript, or the full results of the beam search algorithm.
+The latter provides the language model state to enable real-time inference as well as word-based logit indices (frames) to enable word-based timing and confidence score calculations natively through the decoding process.

 <p align="center"><img width="450px" src="docs/images/beam_output.png"></p>

-Additional features such as BPE vocabulary as well as examples of pyctcdecode as part of a full speech recognition pipeline can be found in the [tutorials section](tutorials).
+Additional features such as BPE vocabulary, as well as examples of `pyctcdecode` as part of a full speech recognition pipeline, can be found in the [tutorials section](tutorials).

 ### Resources: